-Creativity through simplicity is one of my mantras - I love recording, producing, mixing... creating!
-My passion is to maximize the potential of any project that comes my way in my capacity.
-I am a studied pupil of the blues and vintage rock and soul artists & producers and an admirer of many modern rock acts as well.
+Creativity through simplicity is one of my mantras - I love recording, mixing, & creating!
+My passion is to maximize the potential of any project that comes my way.
+I am a pupil of the blues and vintage rock and soul artists & producers and an admirer of many modern rock acts as well.

 ReviewsEndorse Gage Markey